Ruth Underwood

-Ruth Underwood (born Ruth Komanoff; May 23, 1946) is an American musician best known for playing xylophone, marimba, vibraphone, and other percussion instruments in Frank Zappa and the Mothers of Invention.
-She collaborated with the Mothers of Invention from 1968 to 1977.
+Ruth Underwood (born Ruth Komanoff; May 23, 1946) is an American musician best known for playing xylophone, marimba, vibraphone, and other percussion instruments for Frank Zappa and his band The Mothers of Invention.
+She played for Zappa from 1968 until the mid-1970s, and again briefly before Zappa's death in 1993.
+She married fellow Zappa musician Ian Underwood.

 Life and career

 Underwood began her music training in the classical tradition, studying both at Ithaca College under Warren Benson and at Juilliard under Saul Goodman (timpani) and Morris Goldenberg (percussion).
 Throughout 1967, she kept a regular attendance at the Garrick Theater in New York City when Frank Zappa and The Mothers of Invention were the resident band.
 This resulted in her association with Zappa, beginning in December 1967.

 In May 1969 she married keyboardist/saxophonist Ian Underwood, a fellow Zappa musician.
 They divorced in 1986.
 Professionally she used both her birth name, Ruth Komanoff, and her married name.

 Underwood performed in more than 30 recordings with Zappa or Mothers.
 Examples of her virtuosity can be heard on tracks including the "Rollo Interior interlude" from "St. Alfonzo's Pancake Breakfast" on the Apostrophe (') album (1974).
 Other work is documented on Roxy & Elsewhere (1974) and on "Inca Roads", the opening track on One Size Fits All (1975).
 Underwood can be heard (though not seen) in the soundtrack of the Zappa movie 200 Motels (1971), and the Dub Room Special DVD (1982), which includes performances from the KCET Special A Token Of His Extreme.
 She also features in the film of the Roxy performances (2015).

-During the 1970s, Underwood collaborated in recording sessions for a small number of other performers, most notably with the band Ambrosia, composer Jasun Martz, jazz keyboardist George Duke and drummer Terry Bozzio, the latter two also veterans of Zappa's bands.
-Underwood also appeared on drums with a rock group named the Hamilton Face Band during 1969, appearing on some of their recordings released by Philips Records and Bell Records.
+During the 1970s, Underwood collaborated in recording sessions for a small number of other performers, most notably with the band Ambrosia, composer Jasun Martz, and jazz keyboardist George Duke, the last also a veteran of Zappa's bands.
+Underwood was the drummer with a rock group named the Hamilton Face Band during 1969, appearing on their recordings released by Philips Records and Bell Records.

-By some accounts, she retired from performing by 1982, concentrating instead on her family.

-In a 1993 interview she revealed that she played on one final session for Zappa shortly before his death from cancer in December of that year.
+In an interview Underwood revealed that she played on one final session for Zappa shortly before his death from cancer in December 1993.
+Zappa was then composing mostly with the electronic Synclavier system, though he used recordings of live musicians which were later manipulated and arranged with the Synclavier.
+She recalled:

 In 2008, she commissioned Gordon Stout to write a work for the percussion ensemble Nexus.

 She also features in the DVD - DC Collection: Vol. 1 - The Drummers Of Frank Zappa (2009) with Terry Bozzio, Ralph Humphrey, Chester Thompson and Chad Wackerman.

-She is the mother of two children, both musicians.
+Underwood is the mother of two children, both musicians.
 She resides in Los Angeles.